Brussels Town Hall: Tower

-The tower is made up of two very different parts that nevertheless form a harmonious ensemble: a square base dating from the first phase of construction and a lantern tower built by Jan van Ruysbroek nearly half a century later.
+The tower, projecting from the façade, is made up of two very different parts that nevertheless form a harmonious ensemble: a square base dating from the first phase of construction and a lantern tower built by Jan van Ruysbroek nearly half a century later.

-The square base is pierced by an ogival portal surmounted by the same decoration as the left wing: mullioned windows on the first floor, row of statues, then mullioned windows inscribed under a trefoil tympanum on the second floor.
+The square base is pierced by an ogival portal surmounted by the same decoration as the left wing: mullioned windows on the first floor, a row of statues, then mullioned windows inscribed under a trefoil tympanum on the second floor.
 This square tower is then extended by two floors, each pierced by a pair of ogival bays on the side facing the Grand-Place.